amitkvaio/micro-services-ws-2/J-currency-exchange-service-Rate-limiter-blukhead/HELP.md

 * Only **5 customers** can sit (concurrent calls).
 * If a **6th customer arrives**, they must **wait** (maxWaitDuration) or leave (fallback).
-* This prevents the kitchen (your service) from being overloaded.
+* This prevents the kitchen (our service) from being overloaded.

 ---